Gerjan77/SARS-COV-2/DEFINITIONS.md

 Examples: IMEI 49-015420-323751-8 IMEI 357443089796941 IMEI/SV 4756794324562958 IMEI/SV 35-367543-945124-72 MEID a3f804c46de332 MEID a3-f8-04-c4-6d-e3-32
 Characters other than 0, 1, 2, 3, 4, 5, 6 , 7, 8, 9, a, b, c , d, e, f, A, B, C, D, E, F are deleted.
 Spaces are added to create a string of length 16.
 This is the IMEI string.

+### Tasknumber

+Ta where a is a number from 1..10.
+The tasknumber describes debug App functionality or App functionality

 ### debug App functionality

 A debug app is fully functional if it performs the following tasks:

 T1 - have an App startup button named 'SARS-COV-2'

-T2 - display the IMEI string
+T2 - display the *IMEI string*

 T3 - show the GPS location